HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The purplish colors are similar in sRGB and display-p3, perhaps because both those color spaces have the same blue primary.
 Various reds, orange-yellows, and greens are near the sRGB gamut boundary (nearly as saturated as possible) and map to analogous points near the display-p3 gamut boundary.

-There seem to be two reasons why the Web is still trapped in sRGB land.
+There seem to be two reasons why the web is still trapped in sRGB land.
 The first is lack of tools, lack of good color pickers, lack of understanding of what more vivid colors are available.
 But the major reason, we think, is that to date Safari is the only browser to implement it.
-This is changing, rapidly - Chrome and Firefox are both implementing right now - but until that support ships, probably using display-p3  is too much effort for too little gain because [only 17% of viewers](https://gs.statcounter.com/browser-market-share) will see those colors.
+This is changing, rapidly—Chrome and Firefox are both implementing right now—but until that support ships, probably using display-p3 is too much effort for too little gain because [only 17% of viewers](https://gs.statcounter.com/browser-market-share) will see those colors.
 Most people will see the fallback.
 So current usage is a subtle shift in color vibrancy, rather than a big difference.

 It will be interesting to see how the use of display-p3 color (other options exist, but this is the only one we found in the wild) changes over the next year or two.

 Because *wide color gamut* (WCG) is only the beginning.
 The TV and movie industry has already moved past P3 to an even wider gamut, rec2020; and also a wider range of lightness, from blinding reflections to deepest shadows. *High Dynamic Range* (HDR) has already arrived in the home, especially on games, streaming TV and movies.
-The Web has a bunch of catching up to do.
+The web has a bunch of catching up to do.

 ## Gradients

 Despite minimalism and flat design being all the rage, CSS gradients are used in 75% of pages.
 As expected, nearly all gradients are used in backgrounds.
-74.45% of pages specify gradients in backgrounds, but only 7% in **any** other property.
+74.45% of pages specify gradients in backgrounds, but only 7% in any other property.

 Linear gradients are 5 times more popular than radial ones, appearing in almost 73% of pages, compared to 15% for radial gradients.
-The difference in popularity is so staggering, that even `-ms-linear-gradient()`, which **was never needed** (IE10 supported gradients both with and without the `-ms-` prefix), is more popular than `radial-gradient()`!
+The difference in popularity is so staggering, that even `-ms-linear-gradient()`, which was never needed (Internet Explorer 10 supported gradients both with and without the `-ms-` prefix), is more popular than `radial-gradient()`!
 The [newly supported](https://caniuse.com/css-conic-gradients) `conic-gradient()` is even more underutilized, appearing in only 652 desktop pages (0.01%) and 848 mobile pages (0.01%), which is expected, since Firefox has only just shipped its implementation to the stable channel.

 Repeating gradients of all types are fairly underused too, with `repeating-linear-gradient()` appearing in only 3% of pages and the others trailing behind even more (`repeating-conic-gradient()` is only used in 21 pages!).

 Prefixed gradients are also still very common, even though prefixes haven't been needed in gradients since 2013.
 It is notable that -webkit-gradient() is still used in half of all websites, even though it [hasn't been needed since 2011](https://caniuse.com/css-gradients).
 And `-webkit-linear-gradient()` is still the second most used gradient function of all, appearing in 57% of websites, with the other prefixed forms also being used in a third to half of pages.

 {{ figure_markup(
   image="gradient-functions.png",
   caption="The most popular gradient functions as a percent of pages.", description="Bar chart showing the most popular gradient functions as a percent of desktop and mobile pages.
 Gradient functions tend to be more popular on mobile pages.
-The most popular gradient function is linear-gradient, used on 73% of mobile pages.
-Followed by -webkit-linear-gradient on 57%, -webkit-gradient and -linear-gradient on 50%, -moz-linear-gradient on 49%, -ms-linear-gradient on 33%, radial-gradient on 15%, -webkit-radial-gradient on 9%, and repeating-linear-gradient and -moz-radial-gradient used on 3% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1552177796&format=interactive", sheets_gid="397884589", sql_file="gradient_functions.sql"
+The most popular gradient function is `linear-gradient`, used on 73% of mobile pages.
+Followed by `-webkit-linear-gradient` on 57%, `-webkit-gradient` and `-linear-gradient` on 50%, `-moz-linear-gradient` on 49%, `-ms-linear-gradient` on 33%, `radial-gradient` on 15%, `-webkit-radial-gradient` on 9%, and `repeating-linear-gradient` and `-moz-radial-gradient` used on 3% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1552177796&format=interactive", sheets_gid="397884589", sql_file="gradient_functions.sql"